Ngā māharahara me ngā amuamu

-The SWRB can only consider concerns about the conduct, competence, or fitness to practice of registered social workers.
-We do not usually investigate:
+The SWRB can only consider concerns about the conduct, competence or fitness to practise of registered social workers.
+We do not usually consider:

 - employment disputes

 - anonymous notifications

 - complaints currently being investigated by another organisation such as the Health and Disability Commissioner or the social worker’s employer